How To Prove A Brain Injury

 Brain Injuries Are Serious

 According to the Centers for Disease Control and Prevention (CDC) facts, there were over 61,000 traumatic brain injury-related deaths in 2019.
 This equates to roughly 166 people dying every day due to the brain injury they sustained.
-The long-term effects of brain injuries are also serious and can leave you disabled put you into a financial hole.
+The long-term effects of brain injuries are also serious and can leave you disabled and in financial distress.

 Even if you only have a mild or moderate brain injury, that doesn’t mean that you won’t have serious life-altering medical complications down the road.
 The brain is the most important and one of the most fragile organs in the body.
 If someone else has caused injury to it, you need to seek financial compensation.